samgavinio/quicksight-embeds/README.md

 #### Building the backend Go components:

 This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) to manage dependencies.
-Running the following commands should pull-in all the needed depencies
+Running either of the following commands should pull-in all the needed dependencies.

 ```
 go build